EliotBicak/GitHub-Final-Project/README.md

 # GitHub-Final-Project
 The Final Project of an IBM course demonstrating GitHub/Git CLI skills learned.

+My goal for this project is to demonstrate that I know how to create an open-source project in Git, make changes to that project, and make it available to the community.
+I can fork a GitHub repository, clone it to your local system, make changes to the local repository, commit the changes locally, push it back to your GitHub fork, and create a pull request to add your update to the original repository.

 A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

 Input: